 IOE is the sole representative of business in social and employment policy debates taking place in the ILO, across the UN, G20 and other emerging forums.
 It attaches great importance to business and human rights and is actively engaged in endorsing, promoting and disseminating among our members and networks the UNGPs, among other instruments, as underlined in the Bahrain Declaration, signed in October 2015.
 In 2021, they published a report on Climate Change and the Human Rights Implications for Business.

 ITUC’s primary mission is the promotion and defense of workers’ rights and interests, through international cooperation between trade unions, global campaigning and advocacy within the major global institutions.
 ITUC is engaged in the process of the IGWG on the international legally binding instrument on business and human rights, to ensure the rights of workers and trade unions are protected.
 They have also published “A Trade Union Guide to the UN Framework on Business and Human Rights and the UN Guiding Principles”. explains what they are about and why they are important for trade unionists.

 Office of the High Commissioner for Human Rights

 The Office of the High Commissioner for Human Rights (OHCHR) is the leading UN entity on human rights and represent the world’s commitment to the promotion and protection of the full range of human rights and freedoms set out in the Universal Declaration of Human Rights.
 OHCHR is home for secretariats of international human rights treaty bodies and the UN Human Rights Council.
-The OHCHR leads the business and human rights agenda within UN system.
+The OHCHR leads the business and human rights agenda within the UN system.

 UN Environment Programme Finance Initiative